alexsavio/alexsavio.github.io/content/dependency-cooldown-considered-harmful.md

 The flat pre-resolver cooldown that today's package managers ship optimizes for the wrong point in the pipeline, against the wrong threat model, at the cost of a certain and recurring operational debt.
 The real defense is layered: fast audits in CI, tight lockfiles with hashes, a staging bake against your own traffic, and manual review on the narrow surface where it pays, new dependencies.
 Once those layers exist, flat cooldowns add nothing but delay at typical risk ratios.
 If you need more than that, reach for one of the smarter variants in section 9, canary rollouts or advisory-aware resolvers before flat windows.
 Caution should be cheap when the thing you are cautious about is bad, and free when it is good.
 Flat cooldowns are instead expensive every day, in exchange for a contingent payoff that, for most services, the math cannot justify.
 If a policy makes you feel safer every day while making you measurably less safe every week, retire it and replace it with one that actually pays.

 Adopt fast.
 Verify hard.
 Buffer late.

+[^uv-sync-flags]: `--locked` errors if `uv.lock` is out of sync with `pyproject.toml`, catching the case where someone edits a dependency and forgets to re-lock. `--frozen` goes further: installs exactly what the lockfile says and never reads `pyproject.toml` at all, so the deploy path is fully deterministic.
+A bare `uv sync` is fine for local development because [uv does not consider a lockfile outdated just because new versions shipped upstream](https://docs.astral.sh/uv/concepts/projects/sync/#automatic-lock-and-sync); the lockfile stays stable until someone explicitly runs `uv lock --upgrade`.

 ---